caithmac/upsc-digitalgarden/src/site/notes/UPSC/Aristotle.md

 - Ancient and tested instution which yields such result
 - For Aristitole; property provided psychological satisfaction by fulfiling human instinct for possesion and ownership

-##### Why Plato is incorrect on Property
-- [[UPSC/Plato|Plato]] failed to make a balance between
-	- Production
-	- Distribution

-- Here he sugested three models for utiisation of property and he claimed it make a balance between production and distribution
-	1. Property owned by individual and utilised by individual
-		- It is most dangerous thing, leads to corruption
-		- Concentration of wealth, root cause of revolution
-	2. Common ownership and individual use
-		- It leads to conflict and fractionism
-		- Completely destroys basic fabric of society
-			- Cooperation and Harmony
-		- Most irresponsible way of utilising way of property
-	3. Common property and common use
-		- Impractical
-		- Social conflict
-	4. **Individual ownership and common use**
-		- Accepted this form

-- Aristotle says; Property ought to be genrally and in the main private but common in use
-- Aristotle at the same time put certain restriction on way of earning and property
-	- Property has to be acquired though honest means
-	- He is dead against taking interest for loan aid or debt
-	- he considered it as a most unatural method
-	- He identified agricultural practises and genral trade and services within tereitory of state is best way of acquiring property
-	- he didnt praise earning wealth through across the countr(he advissed people as well as king aware of such traders)
-	- He is also against piling or acquiring huge amount of wealth; He says:
-	> To acquire too much property will be a gross error as to make hammer too heavy

 </div></div>